python-sverige/protokoll/styrelsemote/boardmeeting-2015-10-10.md

 What where the lessons learned last year?
  - More advanced topics
  - Workshops

- Timeslots:
+The feedback for last year called for more advanced topics and workshops.
+It was decided that for this year we should have tree different timeslots to accomodate workshops and longer more advanced talks.
- - 30 minute slot
+ * 30 minute slot
- - 45 minutes for a more advances talk
+ * 45 minutes for a more advances talk
- - 3 hours for the workshops
+ * 3 hours for the workshops

  Helio will take care of fixing the website